lakshayRathor/lakshayRathor/README.md

 ## Hi there 👋
 - 🔭 I’m a final year student  working on java , spring boot and many more tech.
 - 🌱 I’m currently learning Genrative AI and blockchain technologies.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on web devlopment projects.
-- 🤔 I’m looking for a job
+- 🤔 I’m looking for entry level software engineer role.

 ## 🌐 Socials: